Chapter 4: Introduction

 Among the urban elite, dancing typically took place at formal balls, carefully organized social events accompanied by orchestras and regulated by strict codes of behavior.
 Dance programs followed a predetermined sequence of styles, often overseen by a dance master who called steps using written manuals.
 Traditional ballroom etiquette emphasized restraint, uniformity, and a controlled posture, reinforcing Europeanized ideals of refinement and gentility.
 Although some dances, particularly the waltz, were initially criticized as morally suspect because of physical proximity between partners, by the late nineteenth century, the waltz had become a prominent symbol of sophistication and romance.

 American dance culture also developed distinctive local variants that reflected regional and social conditions.
 These included the miners’ balls of the California Gold Rush, known for their informality and rowdiness, and slave balls on southern plantations, where enslaved people often parodied the elite dances of white slaveholders.
 Throughout the century, there was constant exchange between rural and urban traditions and between elite and popular culture.
-Popular songs and minstrel tunes—including pieces such as “Turkey in the Straw” and Stephen Foster’s “Camptown Races”—circulated between professional performers and community dance traditions, while African American dance practices increasingly shaped the broader popular repertoire.
+Popular songs and minstrel tunes—including pieces such as “Turkey in the Straw” and Stephen Foster’s “Camptown Races”—circulated between professional performers and community dance traditions, while African American dance practices increasingly influenced the broader popular repertoire.

 In the public sphere, from the Civil War through the early twentieth century, brass bands became one of the most visible and influential musical institutions in American life.
 Military bands expanded dramatically during the Civil War, with thousands of musicians serving in both Union and Confederate regiments.
 After the war, many of these musicians formed civilian bands in their hometowns, while schools, churches, colleges, and civic organizations established their own ensembles.
 By the late nineteenth century, nearly every town of note had a bandstand, and brass band concerts were central to public life.
 Bands performed patriotic marches, popular songs, dance music, and arrangements of classical works, reinforcing their role as community institutions and vehicles for national identity.